Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 * Signup page

-This is the signup page where the users can subscribe to the forthnightly news letter.
+Users signup to subscribe to the forthnightly newsletter.

 ---

 # Future Features
 * A search engine for related websites